Blackscure/Ceaser_cypher/README.md

 Wekesa Buyahi

 ## Description of project
-Ceaser Application ask users to  to enter a word then it decoded the wo
+Ceaser Application ask users to  to enter a word then it decoded the word

 ## Technologie used